We are launching a search for a new Faculty Ombudsperson!

 At this time, the Office of the Ombudsperson is working remotely.

-We continue to answer calls and respond to email, but please understand that there may be some delays in response.
-To schedule an appointment with an ombudsperson, please call (319-335-3608) or email us (email@example.com).
+Due to the coronavirus pandemic, the Office of the Ombudsperson continues to operate remotely.
+We answer phone calls and respond to email, but please understand that there may be some delays in response.
+To schedule an appointment with an ombudsperson, please call (319-335-3608) or email us (firstname.lastname@example.org).
 Your meeting may be conducted by telephone, Skype or Zoom.

 Thank you for your patience and understanding!